johnjg12/snort-scripts/README.md

 This shows a bit map for the various flags that each bit represents in the hex string.
 In this example the following bits are set in the session state string:

 -STREAM5_STATE_SYN_ACK
 -STREAM5_STATE_ACK
 -STREAM5_STATE_ESTABLISHED
 -STREAM5_STATE_TIMEDOUT

 And the following flags are set in the flag string:

 -STREAM5_STATE_TIMEDOUT
 -SSNFLAG_COUNTED_INITIALIZE
 -SSNFLAG_COUNTED_ESTABLISH
 -SSNFLAG_TIMEDOUT
 -SSNFLAG_LOGGED_QUEUE_FULL

 In this example, you can see that snort only saw one side of the session (server side).
 Snort never saw the initial syn from the client (STREAM5_STATE_SYN is not set), and it also never saw a single packet from the client (since SSNFLAG_SEEN_CLIENT is not set).
-This is the type of traffic we are looking for since it is one sided, which typically indicates asynchrounous traffic (or one sided traffic).
+This is the type of traffic we are looking for since it is one sided, which typically indicates asymmetric traffic (or one sided traffic from snort perspective).

-Getting a summary of the data
+<strong>Getting a summary of the data</strong>

 The bit maps are helpful for seeing and understanding what flags are set in specific sessions, but this would be too tedious to do for each S5 message in syslog, so the script provides a way to aggregate the data and get a summary of all of the S5 sessions logged to syslog.

 Step 1: Generate a CSV file

 The first thing you want to do is generate a csv file using the "--csv" option in the script.
 It is important to note that the script will only pull information from S5 messages that are prunes (by default).
 The reason for this is to avoid duplicate data, which can scew the results.
 A session will get logged to syslog when it reaches the max queued bytes/segments, it will also get logged when it times out.
 Typically, if the session exceeds the max_queued_bytes or max_queued_segments, it is likely that we are only seeing one side of the conversation, so snort will likely never see the full end of the session and a message will also be logged when it times out, so each session typcially has 2 messages logged.
 Since the prune occurs last, data is pulled from these messages because they contain all flags set over the lifetime of the session and the flags set will be the final state.
 If you want to override this behavior and have the script pull stats from all of the valid S5 messages, you can pass the "--all-data" flag when you run the command to generate the CSV.

 For example:

 To generate csv file with default settings run:

 getS5HostInfo --csv messages

 To generate a csv file with all of the available data, run:

 getS5HostInfo --all-data --csv messages

 This will generate a csv file which contains all of the relevant S5 data.
 The filename that is created will be in the following format:

 <hostname>-<epoch_ts_of_first_message>-S5Info-uuid.csv

 hostname - the hostname of the device (taken from the syslog messages).